yongshuo/mazeGame/README.md

 Features:

-User is able to login and create map by themselves.
+1. User is able to play the game without login/register

-Ranking module.
+2. User can register/login

+3. After login, user can create map.

+4. System is able to do the ranking for logged user.